Summer Student Fellowship

 WHOI actively recruits underrepresented minorities in ocean science as defined by the National Science Foundation (African-, Hispanic- and Native-Americans, and Pacific Islanders) in all of our education programs, as well as programs of the Woods Hole Diversity Initiative, such as the Woods Hole Partnership Education Program.
 More information can be obtained by contacting email@example.com.

-Applications are accepted each year starting in early November through February 15.
+Applications are accepted each year starting in mid-November through February 15.

 “I really appreciated the Summer Lecture Series--I think that one of the best parts of the SSF program is that you become exposed to all different areas of Oceanography, and the lecture series was one of the primary methods for doing so!
 I feel like I learned so much, and it really broadened my horizons.”
 SSF '11

 “I have never been more satisfied with my advisors.
 I owe all my summer knowledge to them.
 They have inspired me to pursue the field of oceanography.”
 SSF '11

 “...a day out on the water is always a good day.”
 SSF '11

 Photos of Summer Student Fellows working at the Institution and at sea.

 In 2016, 32 Summer Student Fellows representing 25 different U.S. and international colleges and universities spent their summer immersed in ocean science and engineering projects at WHOI.
 Read about some of their experiences and research projects here.